Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 Most of us have experienced anxiety at some point in our lives, like when we had to give a presentation in front of a big crowd, for example.
 This is normal.
-But some people experience much more severe anxiety on a daily basis about the most random things.
+However, some people experience much more severe anxiety daily about the most random things.

 What is somatic hypervigilance?